clicknium/clicknium-docs/doc/developtools/vscode/vscode.md

 # Clicknium Visual Studio Code Extension

 ## Overview
-For python developers using Visual Studio Code, ClickCorp provides clicknium extension that include all automation features.
+For python developers using Visual Studio Code, Clicknium provides clicknium extension that include all automation features.
 You can create python automation project, capture/edit/validate and recapture UI element locators for browsers and various types of desktop applications, run/debug the automation project, package the project as standalone executable file, and provide centeral locator store management on the cloud.
 Besides, Clicknium also improves writing code experience, such as providing Code IntelliSense, error hint, etc.